daiphuongngo/Scalable-Cloud-Based-Credit-Card-Fraud-Detection-Vertex-AI-on-Google-Cloud-Platform-GCP/README.md

 - **Another job `job-pubsub-bigquery4`** confirms:
   - Messages (fraud predictions) were published to a **Pub/Sub topic**.
-  - You successfully used Spark to push predictions to Pub/Sub:
+  - I successfully used Spark to push predictions to Pub/Sub:
     ```
     Published message: {"transaction_id": ..., "score": ..., "label": ...}
     ```